Compensation

 How come I can’t see a statement?

-Total compensation statements are available only to UW employees in a regular staff appointment as of March 31, 2023.
-Other employees (faculty, academic personnel, postdoctoral and academic student employees, residents and fellows, etc.) may sign into Workday to find information on compensation and benefit choices.
+Total compensation statements are available only to UW staff in a regular staff appointment as of March 31, 2024.
+Other employees (nonpermanent staff, faculty, academic personnel, postdoctoral and academic student employees, residents and fellows, etc.) may sign into Workday to find information on compensation and benefit choices.

 My working (work) title is incorrect, how do I change it?

-You may change your business or working title within Workday.
-You are not able to change your payroll title, but should speak with your supervisor if you don’t think it is correct.
+You may change your business or working title in Workday.
+You are not able to change your payroll title, but should speak with your manager if you don’t think it is correct.

 Can I see a statement from a different time period?